spouyllau/csv2oai/README.md

    cd oai-php/
    ```

-2. Start a local PHP server (if needed):
+2. Start a local PHP server (if needed, not for online):

    ```bash
    php -S localhost:8000